 The event is free and open to the public, although tickets will be required.
-They are available through the Hopkins Center for the Arts.
+It also will be livestreamed (RSVP required).
+Tickets and information on the livestream are available through the Hopkins Center for the Arts.

 “We are honored that Martin Luther King III will share his passion for justice and equity from a Dartmouth platform, just as his father did 60 years ago,” says President Philip J. Hanlon ’77.
 “His keynote address will connect us with Dr. King’s impassioned message and encourage us in our commitment to promote civil rights and human rights at Dartmouth and in the wider world.”